 The use of any instrument in making scientific measurements, be it a camera for collecting light, a scale for measuring mass, a straight edge for measuring length, or a clock for measuring the passage of time, requires that it be calibrated.
 Calibration is a process that tells you how to accurately relate the output of your instrument, like changes in electrical voltage or the changes in the length of a spring, to a physical entity like the number of photons of a particular energy or the amount of mass.

 The calibration of the Cassini cameras has been a long and arduous process.
 It involves taking many images with the cameras of celestial sources whose absolute brightnesses at various wavelengths across the ultraviolet, visible and far-red regions of the electromagnetic spectrum have been determined over the years by other means.
-In the most reliable cases, those known sources have been the Saturnian moon Enceladus, observed from the Hubble Space Telescope (HST), and stars, like Vega, observed by HST and even Earth-based telescopes.
+These calibration sources include Jupiter observed from the European Southern Observatory, the Saturnian moons Rhea, Dione, and Enceladus observed from the Hubble Space Telescope (HST) and the UK Infrared Telescope, and stars, like Vega, observed by HST and various Earth-based telescopes.